budescode/django-rest-allauth/README.md

 ### login
-This is to create a user
+This is to login a user, it returns userdetails with token along
+Method: POST
+Authorization: AllowAny
 fields:
 {
     "email": "",